NotAShelf/nvf/docs/manual/release-notes/rl-0.9.md

 - Use nvf nix Tree-sitter injections in the docs.

-- Added mago for php formatting
+- Added Mago for PHP formatting and linting.

 - Allow the usage of `pks.tree-sitter-grammars` in {option}`vim.treesitter.grammars` and language module tree-sitter package